FahadEbrahim/SCPD_FSE/README.md

 - tune_type: Whether to fft or peft.
 - adapter_type: The adapter to be trained and merged.
 Choices are: [ "houlsby", "pfeiffer", "lora", "ia3", "parallel", "prefixtuning"]
 - report.
 The default is none.
 Another choice is the wandb.
-Other parameters are availble on the parse_arguments function within the run_scpd.py file.
+Other parameters are available on the [parse_arguments](https://github.com/FahadEbrahim/SCPD_FSE/blob/f45229ffadb41c04fd09b93558650d21ae4945f4/run_scpd.py#L40) function within the `run_scpd.py` file.

 There are two other scripts:
-1. `scripts/run_all_full.sh`: Runs the Full Fine-Tuning (FFT) on all models for a single dataset version.
+1. `scripts/run_all_full.sh`: Runs the Full Fine-Tuning (FFT) on all models for both versions.
-2. `scripts/run_all_adapters.sh`: Runs all adapters on all models for a single dataset version.
+2. `scripts/run_all_adapters.sh`: Runs all adapters on all models for both dataset versions.

 ## The full results
 The full results of all experiments are available on `results/results.csv`.